abhinavkulkarni/abhinavkulkarni.github.io/_posts/2022-12-07-GEC-by-Grammarly.md

 ### GECToR Model by Grammarly

 Neural Machine Translation (NMT)-based approaches have become the preferred method for GEC.
-NMT proposes to solve GEC task by learning the maping between _source sentence_ → _target sentence_ where the target sentence is the one with the errors corrected.
+NMT proposes to solve GEC task by learning the maping between _source sentence_ → ^target sentence_ where the target sentence is the one with the errors corrected.
 However, they suffer from
 1. the lack of training data as NMT encoder-decoder models have higher representation capacity than encoder-only models, and
 2. slow inference speeds.